Tuesday, September 26, 2023

 2023 Aug 18, Day Trip to Jackson, Tennessee

-Today we rode Jackson Tennessee by way of Highway 72 through Iuka, Burnsville, to Corinth, Mississippi.
+Today, we rode from Jackson, Tennessee, on Highway 72 through Iuka, Burnsville, to Corinth, Mississippi.
 In Corinth, we took Highway 45 through several small towns to Jacksonville, Tennessee.

-This museum is located in the old Carnegie Library where Carl Perkins played his first guitar when he was just a boy.
+This museum is in the old Carnegie Library, where Carl Perkins played his first guitar as a boy.

 This museum houses such artists as Carl Perkins, Tina Turner, Eddy Arnold, Sonny Boy Williamson, Maybelle, Isaac Tigrett, and Jonathan Singleton.

-Many items that were once in the Rock-A-Billy Museum are now housed in this museum.
+Many items once in the Rock-A-Billy Museum are now housed in this museum.

-The gold statue of Elvis Presley, and the large poster pictures of Brenda Lee, Johnny Cash, Elvis, and many others are also located in this museum
+This museum also houses the gold statue of Elvis Presley and the large poster pictures of Brenda Lee, Johnny Cash, Elvis, and many others.

 GOLD ELVIS

-The Rock A Billy Tribute Sculpture of a Guitar by Don Worth on November 29, 2006, was also placed on the lawn of this museum.
+The Rock A Billy Tribute Sculpture of a Guitar, created by Don Worth on November 29, 2006, was also placed on the museum's lawn.

-Next, we visited Rusty's TV and Movie Car Museum located at 323 Hollywood Dr in Jackson.
+Next, we visited Rusty's TV and Movie Car Museum at 323 Hollywood Dr in Jackson.

 Owner Rusty Robinson has over 35 cars in his museum.